 The Pequot used this influence to expand and subjugate nearby tribes and villages.
 These aggressive actions turned neighboring natives against the Pequots, and is primarily why the Narragansett and Mohegan allied with the English in the coming war.

 The aggressiveness of the English also played a large role in the escalation of hostilities.
-The punitive Endecott expedition was a key turning point where what had been localized quarrels transformed into something much greater.
+The punitive Endecott expedition was a key turning point where localized quarrels transformed into something much greater.

-Also at play is the fact that with the Endecott expedition, the Massachusetts Bay colony was assuming jurisdiction over territory that was not included in its charter.3 The colony assumed the right to “police” the territory, a right that the Pequot expressly rejected.
+Also at play is the fact that with the Endecott expedition, the Massachusetts Bay colony assumed jurisdiction over territory that was not included in its charter.3 The colony assumed the right to “police” the territory, a right that the Pequot expressly rejected.

 The Significance of the Pequot War of 1637

-The historical significance of the Pequot War lies in the fact that it was the first major war between New England colonists and Native Americans.
-It was the first time these natives were introduced to European-style warfare and marked a shift in the balance of power in the region.
+The historical significance of the Pequot War lies in the fact that it was the first major war between Native Americans and New England colonists.
+Natives Americans also faced European-style warfare for the first time and the war marked a shift in the balance of power in the region.

 Before the war, the colonists were relatively weak and surrounded by potential Native American enemies.
-At that stage the colonists were fearful that should the natives ally together against them, it was the colonists who could have been eradicated.
+At that stage the colonists feared that should the natives ally together against them, the colonists may have been eradicated instead.

 Though this scenario did not happen, this fear ultimately can help explain, though not excuse, why the colonists fought so violently and killed native men, women, and children.